Einstein Hermitian Metrics of Positive Sectional Curvature: Proof of the Main Theorem

+Let $(M^4,J,g)$ be an Einstein Hermitian manifold of positive sectional curvature.
+If the metric is \emph{K\"ahler}, by our discussion in the Introduction, $(M,J,g)$ is $\CP_2$ with the Fubini-Study metric (up to rescaling and isometry).

+If $g$ is \emph{not} K\"ahler, it follows from LeBrun's Theorem that, it is either $\CP_2\sharp\overline{\CP}_2$ with $g_{\mathrm{Page}}$ or $\CP_2\sharp 2\overline{\CP}_2$ with $g_{\mathrm{CLW}}$.
+Both of these metrics are conformally equivalent to \emph{extremal K\"ahler metrics} \cite{LeB:1995}.
+On the other hand, Calabi showed \cite{C2:1985} that the identity component of the isometry group of an extremal K\"ahler metric necessarily lies in the identity component of the group of biholomorphisms as a maximal compact subgroup.
+The crucial point is that for these two metrics in question, the isometry group contains a torus \footnote[3]{For the Page metric, the isometry group is indeed $U(2)$; see\cite{BB:1982}.} (see \cite{BB:1982}, \cite{CLW:2008}).
+It is a well-known fact in toric geometry that the images of the moment maps (see \cite{Ful:1993}, \cite{CLW:2008}) of these torus actions are given as follows:\\

+where $x$ and $y$ are the Hamiltonians of the torus action.
+The two vertical edges of each of these moment map profiles correspond to a pair of disjoint 2-spheres in the respective manifolds\footnote[4]{In the 1-point blowup case, these 2-spheres are precisely the 0- and $\infty$-sections of the Hirzebruch Surface $\mathbb F_1$.}, which are fixed by the circle action generated by the Hamiltonian vector field corresponding to the Hamiltonian $x$.
+Note that this Hamiltonian action preserves the K\"ahler form and the complex structure.
+As a consequence, we obtain an $S^1$-family of isometries of the K\"ahler metric and the conformally equivalent Einstein metric fixing the two disjoint 2-spheres.
+Because the common fixed point set of a family of isometries is totally geodesic (see \cite{K:1958}), these submanifolds are moreover totally geodesic.

-Now, we will prove that the Page metric is not of positive sectional curvature.
-We will use the following classical theorem by Frankel: \begin{thm}[Frankel \cite{Fra}] Let $M$ be a smooth $n$-manifold, and let $g$ be a complete Riemannian metric of positive sectional curvature.
-If $X$ and $Y$ are two compact totally geodesic submanifolds of dimensions $d_1$ and $d_2$ such that $d_1+d_2\geq n$, then $X$ and $Y$ intersect. \end{thm} In our case, the two 2-spheres on each end of the above quotient will play the role of $X$ and $Y$.
-They are compact and the dimensions add up to $4$.
-So it remains to show that those two submanifolds are totally geodesic with respect to $g_{\mathrm{Page}}$.
-Since they are obviously disjoint, this will imply that $g_{\mathrm{Page}}$ cannot have positive sectional curvature.
+On the other hand, using a variational argument due to Synge \cite{Synge:1936}, Frankel proved the following theorem about totally geodesic submanifolds of positively curved spaces: \begin{thm}[Frankel \cite{Fra:1961}] Let $M$ be a smooth $n$-manifold, and let $g$ be a complete Riemannian metric of positive sectional curvature.
+If $X$ and $Y$ are two compact totally geodesic submanifolds of dimensions $d_1$ and $d_2$ such that $d_1+d_2\geq n$, then $X$ and $Y$ intersect. \end{thm} Since we have found two disjoint totally geodesic submanifolds of dimension 2, neither $g_{\mathrm{Page}}$ nor $g_{\mathrm{CLW}}$ can have positive sectional curvature.
+This completes the proof of Theorem \ref{maintheorem}.